Manish-M2018/Manish-M2018/README.md

 ### Hi there 👋
-I'm Manish.M, student at Ramaiah Institute of Technology,Bangalore.
+I'm Manish.M, a student at Ramaiah Institute of Technology,Bangalore.

 <!--
 **Manish-M2018/Manish-M2018** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.-->